Cotswold Hills League

 The Cotswold Hills League is a cricket league made up of clubs from Warwickshire, Worcestershire and Gloucestershire.

 The spine of the geographic area covered by the League is a picturesque part of England known as The Cotswolds.

 The League was founded in 1981 when it consisted of 10 teams whose First XIs played in a single division with a completely separate division for their Second XIs.

-The League had grown to 8 divisions of 10 teams drawn from 49 different clubs, But over recent years its suffered the loss of some clubs going into the Warwickshire League.
-In 2023 its has 6 Divisions (4 Divisions of 10, 2 Divisions of 12) drawn from 35 different clubs.
+As of 2026 there are 7 divisions from Premier to 5, with a regional split in Division 5, meaning 70 teams in total in the league structure.

 In each division, every team plays each other on a home and away basis competing for promotion or to avoid relegation at the end of the season.
 Matches are played on Saturdays over 18 weeks, usually commencing with the first Saturday in May.
 These matches, based on a limited overs one-day format, consist of 90 overs, with the side batting first allowed a maximum of 45 overs.
 There are restrictions on the maximum number of overs any one bowler can bowl.
 Points are awarded for a win, plus bonus points for batting and bowling performances.

 There is also a Junior Section organised in to 5 different age groups, Under 9, Under 11, Under 13, Under 15 and Under 17.

 The Junior section is open to clubs who do not compete in the senior section, This has been run successfully for a number of years.